Ansilins/EDA/README.md

 # Exploratory Data Analysis (EDA) Learning Repository

 Welcome to the Exploratory Data Analysis (EDA) Learning Repository!
-This repository is dedicated to helping individuals dive deep into the fascinating world of EDA, focusing on univariate analysis.
+This repository is dedicated to helping individuals dive deep into the fascinating world of EDA, focusing on univariate analysis and expanding to cover more analysis types in the future.

-## About Univariate Analysis:
+## About Exploratory Data Analysis (EDA):

-Univariate analysis involves examining the characteristics of a single variable in isolation, without considering its relationship with other variables.
-Through univariate analysis, analysts gain insights into the distribution, central tendency, dispersion, and other properties of individual variables.
+EDA is an essential step in the data analysis process where analysts explore datasets to understand their underlying structure, patterns, and relationships.
+Through EDA, analysts can uncover insights, identify trends, and generate hypotheses for further investigation.

 ## Contents:

-1. **Sample Codes:**
+1. **Univariate Analysis:**
    - Explore Python code snippets demonstrating univariate analysis techniques.
    - Includes data loading, cleaning, manipulation, and visualization.

-2. **Visualizations:**
-   - Discover a rich collection of visualizations showcasing different aspects of univariate analysis.
-   - Includes histograms, bar plots, box plots, and more.
+   - Visualizations include histograms, bar plots, box plots, and more.

-3. **EDA Concepts:**
-   - Delve into fundamental concepts such as data distribution, central tendency, dispersion, and outlier detection.
+   - Concepts covered include data distribution, central tendency, dispersion, and outlier detection.
-   - Each concept is explained with clear examples and interactive visualizations.

-4. **Sample Datasets:**
-   - Practice your univariate analysis skills with a diverse selection of sample datasets.
-   - Includes datasets from various domains, providing opportunities for exploration at different skill levels.
+## Future Plans:
+As of now, the repository covers univariate analysis extensively.
+However, we plan to expand our coverage to include bivariate and multivariate analysis in the future.
+Stay tuned for updates!

 ## How to Use This Repository:

 1. **Clone or Fork:** Clone or fork this repository to your local machine to access the sample codes, visualizations, and datasets.

-2. **Explore:** Browse through the folders and files related to univariate analysis to learn different techniques and concepts.
+2. **Explore:** Browse through the folders and files related to univariate analysis to learn various techniques and concepts.

 3. **Contribute:** If you have additional examples, visualizations, or insights to share, we welcome contributions!
 Simply submit a pull request with your changes.